milofultz/tinybrainfans/wiki/Programming/Paper Computing/little-man.md

 ### Inbox and Outbox

-The inbox and outbox can hold multiple values in what is called a 'stack', where the last number that was placed in it will be the first one out.
+The inbox and outbox can hold multiple values in what is called a {{stack}}, where the last number that was placed in it will be the first one out.
 Think of it like a deck of cards, where the cards are pulled off of the top when removed, and when new cards are added, they will be added on top of the deck.

 ### Calculator